Sexual misconduct disclosure policy

 - School that offers curriculum of instruction in the practice of cosmetology, hair design, barbering, esthetics, master esthetics, manicuring, or instructor-trainee to students and participates in the state financial aid program.

-UWHR recruiters will request that all final external candidates to staff positions complete the sexual misconduct declaration prior to official offer of employment via UWHIRES and, if applicable, initiate a sexual misconduct verification for all Washington postsecondary educational institution employers.
-The hire will not be finalized until the final candidate completes the declaration and the UW sends the sexual misconduct disclosure verification for any Washington postsecondary educational institution employer.
+UWHR recruiters will request that all final external candidates to staff positions complete the sexual misconduct declaration prior to official offer of employment via UWHIRES and, if applicable, initiate the sexual misconduct verification process for all Washington postsecondary educational institution employers.
+The hire will not be finalized until the final candidate completes the declaration and the UW sends the sexual misconduct verification to any listed Washington postsecondary educational institution employer(s).
+Employers will be asked to respond within 7 calendar days; if no response is received or no sexual misconduct is disclosed after 7 calendar days, the hiring process will move forward.
+UWHR does not intend for the sexual misconduct declaration process to cause undue delay in the hiring process, however, departments should account for the time needed to complete these required steps.

 Offers of employment to prospective student employees